UtrechtUniversity/SCCA/README.md

 To cite the SCCA repository and R package, use `citation("SCCA")` to retrieve the BibTex entry.
 Otherwise use the following format:

-van Dam, Alje, e.a.
-2021.
-"SCCA: Spectral Clustering Correspondence Analysis in R".
-Utrecht University.
+van Dam et al, 2021 SCCA: Spectral Clustering Correspondence Analysis in R. Utrecht University.
 DOI: 12.1234/xxxxxx.1234567.
 Available at [Utrecht University](https://github.com/UtrechtUniversity/SCCA).

 Please also cite the paper van Dam et al, 2021 Scientific Report (in review) when using the SCCA repository.